wp-plugins/post-expirator/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.5

-Allows you to add an expiration date (minute) to posts which you can configure to either delete the post, change it to a draft, or update the post categories at expiration time.
+Allows you to add an expiration date to posts which you can configure to either delete the post, change it to a draft, or update the post categories.

 == Description ==